-The IRS permits hardship withdrawals in order to:
+The IRS permits hardship withdrawals for the following reasons:

-- Cover your educational expenses or those of your spouse and dependents
+- Cover educational expenses for you, your spouse or your dependents

 - Pay for family funeral expenses

-- Cover the costs of certain kinds of home repairs, such as those necessary after a natural disaster
+- Pay for certain kinds of home repairs, such as those necessary after a natural disaster

 Some employers’ plans limit qualifying hardships further.
-In general, you’ll have an easier time qualifying for hardship distributions for medical and funeral expenses than for other types of bills.
-It’s easier to make a case for paying off an existing obligation than for a 401(k) hardship withdrawal for a home purchase.
+In general, you’ll have an easier time qualifying for hardship withdrawals for medical and funeral expenses than for other types of bills.
+It’s easier to make a case for a 401(k) hardship withdrawal to pay off an existing obligation than it is for a new home purchase.

-Once you take a hardship withdrawal from your 401(k), you’re not permitted to make a contribution to your 401(k) for six months.
-Even if your finances turn around quickly, you’ll have to wait before resuming contributions to your employer-sponsored retirement plan.
+Making the move on a 401(k) hardship withdrawal can set your retirement savings back a bit.
+In fact, once you take a hardship withdrawal from your 401(k), you cannot contribute to the account for six months.
+So even if your finances turn around quickly, you’ll have to wait before resuming contributions to your employer-sponsored retirement plan.

 The Bottom Line

 If you’re looking into hardship withdrawals, chances are you’re in dire need of some extra money.
 However, once you finally resume making contributions, you’ll realize how tough it is to make up for the lost time.
 That’s why it’s a good idea to leave your 401(k) alone if at all possible.
 To ensure that you’re proceeding with the decision best suited for your financial future, it’s a good idea to consult with a financial advisor.

 Retirement Planning Tips